-When baby Quinn Harper’s brother saw her spica cast, he made a heartwarming Christmas wish: for a doll that looked just like his sister, cast and all.
+When baby Quinn’s brother saw her spica cast, he made a heartwarming Christmas wish: for a doll that looked just like his sister, cast and all.

 Quinn was 6 weeks old when her pediatrician noticed a concerning hip click during a routine checkup.

 Quinn had developmental dysplasia of the hip (DDH), a condition that occurs in roughly 1 in every 1,000 births.
 “DDH is something I often treat at Children’s,” Dr. Schrader says.
 “Every patient is different, so we tailor treatments so that they have the best possible outcome.”

 Quinn was put into a Pavlik harness to hold her hips in the proper position.
 When the harness didn’t correct her dysplasia, her care team decided to perform surgery.

 “Spica casts are important because they prevent movement while the hips are healing,” Dr. Schrader says.
 “They can be challenging, but Children’s offers tips and resources, as well as a Facebook support group, to help parents.”

 Seeing his sister in her cast inspired her older brother, Zac, to request a special Christmas gift from the big man himself.

 Visiting Santa Claus, Zac insisted that all he wanted was a baby doll for his sister that looked just like her—cast and all.

 Melissa, Quinn and Zac’s mother, was so touched by the request that she found a plush doll and got in touch with Terra Barfield, one of Quinn’s orthopedic technicians.